When running Flink applications, the JVM will load various classes over time. These classes can be divided into two domains:

 YARN classloading differs between single job deployments and sessions:

 When submitting a Flink job/application directly to YARN (via

 bin/flink run -m yarn-cluster ...), dedicated TaskManagers and

 JobManagers are started for that job.
 Those JVMs have both Flink framework classes and user code classes in the Java classpath.

 That means that there is no dynamic classloading involved in that case.

 When starting a YARN session, the JobManagers and TaskManagers are started with the Flink framework classes in the classpath.
 The classes from all jobs that are submitted against the session are loaded dynamically.

-Mesos setups following this documentation currently behave very much like the a YARN session: The TaskManager and JobManager processes are started with the Flink framework classes in classpath, job classes are loaded dynamically when the jobs are submitted.
+Mesos setups following this documentation currently behave very much like the a YARN session: The TaskManager and JobManager processes are started with the Flink framework classes in the Java classpath, job classes are loaded dynamically when the jobs are submitted.

-change this behaviour by configuring the ClassLoader resolution order via
+You can revert back to Java’s default mode by configuring the ClassLoader resolution order via

 All components (JobManger, TaskManager, Client, ApplicationMaster, …) log their classpath setting on startup.
 They can be found as part of the environment information at the beginning of the log.